metalsmith/layouts/Readme.md

 }
 ```

-This `metalsmith.json` would process all files in `articles` that specify a layout ending in `.hbs`. `path` is the only property that can be expressed as a globbing multimatch string, all other properties must be expressed as a RegExp.
+This `metalsmith.json` would process all files in `articles` that specify a layout ending in `.hbs`. `path` is the only property that can be expressed as a globbing multimatch string, all other properties will be processed as a RegExp.
+Note that RegExp literals can not be expressed in json, so values must be expressed as a string and special regexp characters like `\` [must be escaped](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp#Description) as in this example.
+If calling the plugin in js, you can use RegExp literals like `{ layout: /\.hbs$/ }`.

 ```json
 {